The Complex Commercial Litigation Law Review: Denmark

 A purposive approach means the courts will give effect to what the parties must have intended.
 The courts will look into what was discussed and exchanged during the contract negotiations, unless this is in conflict with the content of the signed agreement.
-Applying this principle of interpretation has the effect that Danish law does not recognise the common law rule of parole evidence.
+Applying this principle of interpretation has the effect that Danish law does not recognise the common law rule of parol evidence.

 A contextual approach will seek to apply a more literal interpretation.

 Courts favour a holistic approach in which all relevant facts are taken into consideration.
 As such, no one approach is favoured over the other.
-The applicable approach will depend on the specific facts of the dispute.
+The applicable approach depends on the specific facts of the dispute.
 The only overriding principle in contract interpretation is the principle of best practice, which leaves a wide scope for the courts to exercise discretion.